lianghunter/260-Startup/README.md

 -Code logic and layout look versy similar to c-based languages!
 -Much easier to work with arrays and variables, similar to python -JS can be used in .js files OR directly in the .html files as well, depending on the use case

+Simon Startup
+-learned how to make permanent changes
+-requires endpoints and express